emilynordmann/AllOfUs-intro-to-r/docs/02-intro-to-r.md

 ### RStudio {#rstudio_ide}

 When you installed R, that gave your computer the ability to process the R programming language, and also installed an app called "R".
 We will never use that app.
 Instead, we will use [RStudio](http://www.rstudio.com){target="_blank"}.
-RStudio is arranged with up to four window <a class='glossary' target='_blank' title='RStudio is arranged with four window "panes".' href='https://psyteachr.github.io/glossary/p#panes'>panes</a>.
+RStudio is arranged with up to four window <a class='glossary'>panes<span class='def'></span></a>.

 By default, the upper left pane is the **source pane**, where you view, write, and edit code from files and view data tables in a spreadsheet format.
 When you first open RStudio, this pane won't display until we open a document or load in some data - don't worry, we'll get to that soon.